Interpretable Almost Matching Exactly for Causal Inference: DYNAMIC ALMOST MATCHING EXACTLY (DAME)

 The \collapsingflame\ algorithm uses the \BasicExactMatch\ (\emph{Grouped Matching with Replacement}) subroutine given in Algorithm \ref{algo:basicexactmatch} to form all valid main matched groups having at least one treated and one control unit. \BasicExactMatch\ takes a given subset of covariates and finds all subsets of treatment and control units that have identical values of those covariates.
-We use an efficient implementation of the {\tt group-by} operation used in the algorithm using \emph{bit-vectors}, which is discussed in the supplement.
-To keep track of main and auxiliary matched groups, \BasicExactMatch\ takes the entire set of units $D$ as well as the set of unmatched units from the previous iteration $D_{(i-1)}$ as input along with the covariate-set $J \setminus s_{(i)}^*$ to match on in this iteration.
-Instead of matching only the unmatched units in $D_{(i-1)}$ using the group-by operator, it matches all units in $D$ to allow for matching with replacement as in the AEMR objective.
-It keeps track of the main matched groups for the unmatched units $D_{(i-1)}$ that are matched for the first time, and auxiliary groups (see previous section) for the other matched units.\\
+We use an efficient implementation of the {\tt group-by} operation in the algorithm from \cite{genericFLAME2017} that uses \emph{bit-vectors}.
+To keep track of main matched groups, \BasicExactMatch\ takes the entire set of units $D$ as well as the set of unmatched units from the previous iteration $D_{(\iter-1)}$ as input along with the covariate-set ${\mathcal J} \setminus s_{(\iter)}^*$ to match on in this iteration.
+Instead of matching only the unmatched units in $D_{(\iter-1)}$ using the group-by procedure, it matches all units in $D$ to allow for matching with replacement as in the AME objective.
+It keeps track of the main matched groups for the unmatched units $D_{(\iter-1)}$. \cut{ That is, for the units appearing in $D_{(\iter-1)}$, the returned matched groups are main matched groups since these units are matched for the first time.
+For all the other units, they may participate as auxiliary matched units to these same groups.
+If instead of \BasicExactMatch$^*$, the original \BasicExactMatch\ is invoked, the algorithm will perform matching without replacement.
+The pseudocode for \BasicExactMatch$^*$ is very similar to \BasicExactMatch\ and is omitted. }